 Not only are Mushroom Tacos super f*cking tasty, they can also be made at lighting speed.

-If you’ve got a spare set of hands in the kitchen (cue kids who like to cook or your lover who you haven’t seen all day), you can easily put these tacos on the table in less than 20 minutes.
+If you’ve got a spare set of hands in the kitchen (cue kids who like to cook), you can easily put these tacos on the table in less than 20 minutes.
 Riding solo?
 It’s still a 30-minute meal.

 Meatless Monday, Mushroom Monday, Manic Monday…whatever day of the week or your reason for foregoing the meat today, you won’t miss a thing if Mushroom Tacos with Pecan Arugula Salsa are on your table.
 Be sure to let me know how it goes in the comment section below too!